 From South Texas to Pennsylvania, we have field offices in top U.S. oil and natural gas plays.

-Every fall, Chesapeake hosts an employee-driven companywide fundraising campaign for our local United Way chapters with Chesapeake matching employee donations 100%.
-During a two-month period, our corporate campus and field offices hold a variety of activities to raise donations and awareness about the organization and its beneficiaries.
-In Oklahoma City, Chesapeake consistently has one of the largest employee giving campaigns benefitting United Way of Central Oklahoma each year.
+Every fall, Chesapeake hosts an employee-driven companywide fundraising campaign for our local United Way chapters, with the company matching employee donations.
+Through a variety of activities and events, our corporate campus and field offices raise awareness and collect donations for the organization and its beneficiaries.

 Even in a challenging year for our industry, Chesapeake employees generously gave back to their communities.
 In Oklahoma City employees raised approximately $1.2 million for United Way of Central Oklahoma in 2019.